griffithlab/GenVisR/README.md

 GenVisR
 =======

 Intuitively visualizing and interpreting data from high-throughput genomic technologies continues to be challenging.
-"Genomic Visualizations in R" (GenVisR) attempts to alleviate this burden by providing highly customizable publication-quality graphics focused primarily on a cohort level (i.e., multiple samples/patients).
+"Genomic Visualizations in R" (GenVisR) attempts to alleviate this burden by providing highly customizable publication-quality graphics supporting multiple species and focused primarily on a cohort level (i.e., multiple samples/patients).
 GenVisR attempts to maintain a high degree of flexibility while leveraging the abilities of ggplot2 and bioconductor to achieve this goal.

 Read the pre print [bioRxiv paper](http://biorxiv.org/content/early/2016/03/25/043604)!